- The ASLEI program is built as an integrated curriculum with pre-requisites on the majority of courses.

 - An online orientation class is required of all new UNC-DO IT Center student.

-- A grade of 'B' or better is required in each class to complete the program.
+- A grade of 'B' or better is required in each class in the major.

 - Once you have matriculated (been accepted) into the program, you will take between 6-9 credits in the major each semester - Fall, Spring, and Summer.
-As well, liberal arts core courses will need to be completed to fulfill the degree requirements (see sample schedule).
+As well, liberal arts core courses will need to be completed to fulfill the degree requirements (see recommended 4 year plan).
 Where you are placed in the program, as well as what courses are transferred into the UNC system, will impact the number of credits you take each semester.

 Click for an online course demo: